6.09.2014

 Charcoal on butcher paper

-Inks on canvas
+Inks on paper

 Classes were encouraged to consider the AP Art exam by either creating an artwork about a self-selected artist or their own independent study plan/artwork with option to write 150-words

-Drawing + Painting explored some printmaking:
+Drawing/Painting explored some printmaking:

 Solar plate etching